-Building and testing a high school calorimeter at CERN

-Authors

-L. Biesot1, R. Crane1, M. A. G. Engelen1, A. M. A. van Haren1, R. H. B. van Kleef1, O. R. Leenders1, C. Timmermans2

-- 1: Dominicus College, Nijmegen, The Netherlands - 2: Nikhef and Radboud University, Nijmegen, The Netherlands
+Papers iopscience.org/ped Phys.
+Educ.
+51 (2016) 064002 (10pp) Building and testing a high school calorimeter at CERN L Biesot1, R Crane1, M A G Engelen1, A M A van Haren1, R H B van Kleef1, O R Leenders1 and C Timmermans2 1 Dominicus College, Nijmegen, The Netherlands 2 Nikhef and Radboud University, Nijmegen, The Netherlands E-mail: c.timmermans@science.ru.nl

-Abstract

-We have designed, built and tested a crystal calorimeter in the context of CERN's first beam line for schools competition.
+Abstract We have designed, built and tested a crystal calorimeter in the context of CERN's first beam line for schools competition.
 The results of the tests at CERN show that the light output of our calorimeter depends on the energy deposited by particles (electrons and muons) hitting the crystals.
 Our design can be reproduced by high schools around the world, as we have avoided the use of toxic chemicals.

-Introduction

-As team Dominicuscollege we were the co-winners of the first Beamline for Schools (BL4S) competition of CERN [1], which was held in 2014.
-Together with the other winning team, Odysseus' Comrades from Greece [2], we worked at CERN for ten days to carry out our experiments.
+Introduction As team Dominicuscollege we were the co-winners of the first Beamline for Schools (BL4S) competition of CERN [1], which was held in 2014.
+Together with the other winning team, Odysseus' Comrades from Greece [2], we worked at CERN for 10 d to carry out our experiments.
 Our proposal was to build a crystal calorimeter (device used for measuring energy) using self-grown KDP crystals.
 At CERN, our goal was to calibrate and test our calorimeter to see if we would be able to distinguish electrons and muons by their energy deposits.
 We want to show that physics is accessible for high school students.
 Everyone can set up and run an experiment.
 In short, we want our unique calorimeter to be an inspiration to other students.
 In this article, we will show how we made the crystals and the calorimeter, we will explain what we did at CERN and we will analyze the results.

-Growing crystals

-We have chosen to work with potassium di-hydrogen phosphate (KDP) for several reasons, taking into account that it should be possible to be conducted by high school students:

-- 1) KDP is inexpensive

-- 2) Young adults are allowed to work with KDP

-- 3) KDP grows rather fast

-- 4) KDP is well dissolvable in water

-We have explored the most favorable conditions under which to grow crystals.
+Growing crystals We have chosen to work with potassium dihydrogen phosphate (KDP) for several reasons, taking into account that it should be possible to be conducted by high school students: - (1) KDP is inexpensive - (2) Young adults are allowed to work with KDP - (3) KDP grows rather fast - (4) KDP is well dissolvable in water We have explored the most favorable conditions under which to grow crystals.

 The following tests were performed at the Dominicus College in Nijmegen.
 First, the right concentration of KDP in the supersaturated solution had to be determined.
 We noticed that a low concentration resulted in dissolving these crystals, whereas a high concentration resulted in fast growth.
 However, the resulting crystals had many irregularities and therefore were not transparent.
-We finally settled for an ideal solution using 110 grams of KDP in 500 mL of demineralized water.
+We finally settled for an ideal solution using 110g of KDP in 500 ml of demineralized water.
 We created four test groups, each of which consisted of three beakers containing a supersaturated solution of KDP as well as a seed crystal.
 The temperature, pressure and humidity in the room were checked on a daily basis, as well as the amount of supersaturated solution in each of the beakers.
-We daily added some supersaturated solution to the beakers to keep the amount of solution on the same level.
-The length, width and height of each grown crystal were measured weekly, using a caliper.
-The different tests performed were:
+We daily added some supersaturated 1